cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

 ## Section 4 - Other Tools

-For windows users, ensure you have `gitbash` installed on your machine (https://gitforwindows.org)

 Here's some recommended tools you can download and install ahead of time for working with the labs: